Marília Mendonça interrupted the last show after a man threw a bucket of ice at a woman during a riot: 'Are you crazy?' | Sorocaba and Jundiaí

 Archive photo from November 1, 2021 shows the singer Marília Mendonça during a concert at Lucky Friends Arena, in Sorocaba, in the interior of São Paulo. — Photo: ANDRé CARDOSO/THENEWS2/ESTADÃO CONTEÚDO

-On social networks, he posted a video where he talks about the fight.
+On social media, he posted a video in which he talks about the fight.

 “Nobody touched this girl, and I was the one who got the worst of it.
 She threw a drink at me, and it turned out that another guy punched me, then I took a hit.
 I acted in self-defense.
 I’m very embarrassed, because whoever knows me, knows my nature.
 The truths have to be told.
 At no time has anyone laid a finger on her,” she says.